jlamersPSI/CBS_Supervision_Report/README.md

 Data is first scraped from DHIS2 using the dhis2.py package.[^6] CHW-level data from the monthly summary HF04 is collected for the last 12 months, along with organizational hierarchy and HF04 reporting rate indicators.

+### Figure 1: Project Flowchart

 ![Figure 1](./Resources/Screenshot%202024-09-27%20121323.png "Figure 1: Data Pipeline for Project")

-Reports are then compiled locally in Python with a front page displaying clinic summaries of HF04 data and CHW performance.
-Each CHW then has a page displaying the results of data validation tests.
+Reports are then compiled locally in Python visualized in figure 1.
+A front page displaying clinic summaries of HF04 data and CHW performance is generated based on the CHC name (Fig 2.).
+Each CHW then has a page displaying the results of data validation tests run on their monthly HF04 data (Fig 3.).

+### Figure 2: CHC Summary Page

 ![Figure 2](./Resources/Front_Page.jpg "Figure 2: CHC Summary Page")

+### Figure 3: CHW Summary Page

 ![Figure 3](./Resources/CHW_Page.jpg "Figure 3: CHW Summary Page")